-It is true what they say: you need to spend money to make money — and nowhere does that concept reign more true than the almighty real estate construction cost.
+It is true what they say: you need to spend money to make money; nowhere is that concept more apparent than the almighty real estate development cost breakdown.
 It is in spending money on proper construction projects, after all, that adds significant value to a subject property.
 What is the definition of a successful flip, after all, if not for one that you put a little bit of money into only to realize more on the backend?
 There’s no doubt about it; the real estate construction cost you incur in rehabbing a home is a necessary evil, but one that can really work in your favor if you mind due diligence.

-It is worth noting, however, that not all real estate construction costs are created equal, nor will they estimate themselves.
+However, it is worth noting that not all real estate construction costs are created equal, nor will they estimate themselves.
 No, as a real estate investor, it’s up to you — and you alone — to not only identify the most important construction projects for a rehab, but it’s also your responsibility to estimate how much they will cost.

 If you want to learn how to estimate real estate construction costs effectively, look no further.
 Continue reading to find out which costs you need to pay special considerations to, and how they factor into your overall exit strategy.

 No two construction jobs are created equal, but there are projects which are universal.
 In fact, below you will find a reliable real estate development cost breakdown: